Tyrn/wei/the-insider-en.typ

      Ashidan got up and walked to the garden to make a call.
 Right then, the servants rushed to the terrace to announce the district head's arrival.

-     The district head brought gifts with him - three dishes of grilled meat with  garlic, a  suckling pig, salads in flat baskets and, also, a  plate of walnut  shaped  cookies  and  a  round sweet quince pie  decorated  with the Bemish's last name misspelled on top.
+     The district head brought gifts with him---three dishes of grilled meat with  garlic, a  suckling pig, salads in flat baskets and, also, a  plate of walnut  shaped  cookies  and  a  round sweet quince pie  decorated  with the Bemish's last name misspelled on top.